Guide to the Santa Monic Pier, California – an LA Icon Not to Miss

 In addition to the Santa Monica Pier Aquarium and obvious attractions, you’ll also find a trapeze school out on the pier.
 We watched the lady conquer her fear and go off the top platform on the trapeze.
 We saw another learn how to climb, spin and fall on long fabric strands.
 It was actually pretty cool.
 And if you don’t want to fly through the air you can always go into the huge arcade and play video games… but you’re in California to go outside!

 Street performers are also very common on the Santa Monica Pier.
 Should you stop to listen to them or want to film them or take photos, be courteous and tip the performers.
 They add to the atmosphere and overall Los Angeles vibe of a Santa Monica afternoon.
 And fishermen too!
-So many fishermen!
+So many fishermen so be cautious of fishermen casting their hooks… you don’t want to be caught!

 Trapeze School New York on Santa Monica Pier 1

-Dining on the Santa Monica Pier
+Places to Eat on the Santa Monica Pier

-The pier is perfect for going and having lunch or dinner or even just drinks.
-There is a restaurant at the very very end of the pier, Maria Sol, but we opted for one at the start, right by the carousel.
 Seaside on the Pier, which replaced Ristorante Al Mare, has a nice rooftop bar with a great view of the beach and the rest of the Pier.
-The service wasn’t awesome, but my jalapeno margarita was delicious and wasn’t price-gouged.
+The service wasn’t awesome last time we were here, but my jalapeno margarita was delicious and we weren’t price-gouged.
+I think it’s a good option when it comes to places to eat on the Santa Monic Pier.

-Where to stay in Santa Monica
+Where to Stay in Santa Monica

 Los Angeles is a large area.
 There are loads of places all over the city.
 You could get a swanky hotel or a cool AirBNB or something, but if you do choose to stay in Santa Monica you will be limited to some very upscale places.
 I’m sure there are some seedy places you could stay if you really want to do but most of the hotels at the beach are really gorgeous.